Sleighs/tweet-saver-browser-extension/README.md

 1. Navigate to X (X.com)
 2. Click the "+" button next to any tweet to save it
-3. Access your saved tweets through the extension popup
+3. Access your saved posts through the extension popup
-4. Manage your saved tweets in the dashboard
+4. Manage your saved posts in the dashboard

 ## Configuration